 Skip to content

-Event ID 4768 explained: Kerberos TGT requests & AS-REP roasting
+Event ID 4768 explained: Kerberos TGT requests and AS-REP roasting

 4768 is the DC's record of every TGT issued.
 Read it through the result code and pre-auth flag and you spot AS-REP roasting, brute force, and unconstrained-delegation abuse.